-At Quality First Plumbing & Heating we know every system in your home needs a little TLC each year.
+At Quality First Service Group, we know every system in your home needs a little TLC each year.
 Your furnace is no exception.

 One of the best things you can do is replace your furnace filter on a regular basis.
 Whether you head to your local big box store and look at your selection, or do a little research online, you’ll be faced with something called a MERV filter.
 What is a MERV rating and why does it matter?